-- To write, test, and debug simple Python programs. - To implement Python programs with conditionals and loops. - Use functions for structuring Python programs. - Represent compound data using Python lists, tuples, and dictionaries. - Read and write data from/to files in Python.
+- Compile, test, and debug simple Python programs. - Evaluate Python programs with conditionals and loops. - Utilize functions for structuring Python programs.

+- Outline compound data using Python lists, tuples, and dictionaries. - Apply data from/to files in Python.

 Upon completion of the course, students will be able to: